Please view our PE Premium page to view our evidence and impact of PE premium.

 Recently we have participated in 2 local competitions.
 Firstly, we had the Y5/6 Tag Rugby competition at Harrogate High.
-The children all did amazing and came out 2nd place.
+The children all did amazingly well and came 2nd place.
 Well done to all of the children involved.

 Secondly, we had a cross-country event at Harrogate High.
-Children from Year 3, 5 & 6 took place and all did fantastically.
+Children from Year 3, 5 & 6 participated and all did fantastically well.
 They came in a variety of places but all thoroughly enjoyed the event.

 Here are some books that are inspired by physical activity and will hopefully inspire children to be physically active themselves.